Why AI and Advanced Manufacturing Are the Answer to the Question Surrounding EV Safety

 With the industry constantly working towards preventing safety issues and with safety still car manufacturers’ top priority, EVs are on the path to becoming almost completely safe in terms of car batteries.
 But for EVs, it’s not only about safety, thanks to multiple advances in battery technology, EVs will also meet more and more requirements in terms of range, power and energy.
 Therefore, the mass adoption of EVs will eventually be reached.

-Discover more about the technology in our white paper on How New Battery Design is Transforming the Battery Industry or contact us for collaboration opportunities.
+Find out more about the technology or contact us for collaboration opportunities.